mellieho9/technica-2022/README.md

 - Add in code to prevent putting small classes in big lecture halls
 - Add in code to allow multiple lectures and multiple discussions for one class to happen at different classes and buildings
 - Add in a Professor class to account for professor's time and location preferences
+- Deploy the algorithm as a function onto a functioning web app

 ## Technologies used so far  🛠️
 - Google Colab